rcalicdan/defer/README.md

 ## Limitations

+1. **Terminate Defers**: Work optimally in FastCGI environments; other environments use fallback methods
-1. **Nested Exceptions**: Exceptions in defer callbacks are logged but don't propagate
+2. **Nested Exceptions**: Exceptions in defer callbacks are logged but don't propagate
-2. **Memory Limits**: Defer stacks have size limits to prevent memory leaks
+3. **Memory Limits**: Defer stacks have size limits to prevent memory leaks
-3. **Execution Order**: Function and Global defers use LIFO order, Terminate uses FIFO - plan accordingly
+4. **Execution Order**: Function and Global defers use LIFO order, Terminate uses FIFO - plan accordingly

 ## License